bmlam/EasyGrantsAdmin/README.md

 and synonyms in the repository and an easy way to locate these scripts for auditing purpose.
 This per se is not a bad thing.

-I personally am convinced that there is a better way to achieve that with a more elegant method.
+I personally havex been convinced that there is a better way to achieve that with a more elegant method.
 My definition of being elegant is:

 *developers need to spend only minimum effort to manage grants and synonyms per project